 The variable X contains the updated, internal value of the field edited at the previous prompt.
 Thus, you can check X to determine if you want to set Y to branch or not.
 For example, suppose you had a file called ADMISSIONS.
 Some of the fields are concerned only with the discharge of a patient.
 You want to branch around those fields, if the DATE OF DISCHARGE is empty in the database and no date is given in the current editing session.
-Your template could be defined like this:
+Your template could be defined as shown in Figure 62: